vladigleba/vladigleba.github.io/posts/prophecy/prophets.md

 > And I fell at his feet to worship him.
 And he said unto me, See thou do it not: I am thy fellowservant, and of thy brethren that have the testimony of Jesus: worship God: for *the testimony of Jesus is the spirit of prophecy*.
 {% ct 'Revelation 19:10' %}

-The remnant of Revelation 12 is God’s church in the last days (see [“God’s Remnant Church”](/posts/prophecy/remnant.md)), and it has two characteristics: keeps God’s commandments and has the testimony of Jesus Christ, which, according to Revelation 19, is the spirit of prophecy.
+The [remnant](/posts/prophecy/remnant.md) of Revelation 12 is God’s church in the last days, and it has two characteristics: keeps God’s commandments and has the testimony of Jesus Christ, which, according to Revelation 19, is the spirit of prophecy.
 This is another clue that the gift of prophecy will be evident in the last days prior to Jesus’ return; in fact, it’s one of the identifying marks of the remnant church.
 Paul confirms this in {% rf '1 Corinthians 1:4-7' false %} where he says that the church waiting for His return will not lack any of the gifts of the Spirit.
 Just as God sent John the Baptist to prepare the world for Jesus’ first coming, He will send the gift of prophecy to His last-day commandment-keeping church to prepare the world (and itself) for Jesus’ second coming.

 Incidentally, since the testimony of Jesus is the spirit of prophecy then the words of His prophets are special messages from Jesus to us.
 Bringing reproach upon His prophets is the same as bringing reproach upon Jesus because He is the One who sends them.